Enclothed cognition: Other studies

 The concept of enclothed cognition has been further investigated and applied to various different domains.
 Following the line of lab coat, the effect of formal clothing on cognition, such as abstract processing was measured.
 Abstract processing consists of superordinate, holistic, and broad mental representations and wearing formal clothes is related to this.
 Using Navon task, study also demonstrated that formal clothes improved global perceptual processing.
 There is also one study that intends to investigate one step further into the positive correlation between the formality of clothes and mental abstraction.
 More recent study demonstrate that wearing formal clothes can trigger self-controlled and organized images, leading people to choose healthy food as this is congruent with their associations.
 Kraus and Mendes compared participants in upper-class clothes (business-suit) and lower-class clothes (sweatpants) using negotiation profits and testosterone level as hormone related to dominance.
 They suggested that wearing upper class clothes is associated with sartorial symbols lead to higher self-benefiting behavior and significantly higher testosterone.

 What uniform and occupation-related clothes a person puts on has a role in determining people's reaction and cognitive prowess.
 The clothes of nursing tunic were linked to higher levels of empathic concern and more salient compared to the same tunic described as a cleaner or merely identified, aligned with the original study.
 Similarly, red cross uniform was used to compared with military uniform to demonstrate prosocial behaviors in a task involving electric shocks.
 Results showed that wearing red cross uniform led to more prosocial behaviours and more neural empathic responses.
 Existing studies demonstrated that police uniforms could potentially related to bias intern of social attention and reaction.
 For example, Civile and Obhi suggested that students wearing police uniform had their attention drawn significantly less toward someone in suit (represent high socio-economic status) than someone in a hoodie (represent low socio-economic status)compare to student wearing mechanic's uniform.
-Participants wearing a police uniform are also more likely to shoot unarmed target.
+Participants wearing a police uniform are also more likely to shoot unarmed targets.